 Parents, godparents or sponsors of the child to be baptized are required to attend the pre-baptism seminar before scheduling the Baptism.
 The seminar will provide parents, godparents, or sponsors the opportunity to renew and share their faith with others.
 (Ref.
 Canon Law #851)

-Baptism seminars are held every 1st Sunday of the month at the Parish hall from 2:00 pm until 4:00 pm.
+Baptism seminars are held the 1st Sunday of every other month at the Parish hall from 2:00 pm until 4:00 pm.
 Check-in time is between 1:30 pm – 2:00 pm.
+(SEE CURRENT SCHEDULE BELOW)